 Thursdays in October-May

 Gan Katan, meaning little garden, is especially geared for the youngest members of our ECC community aged 12-24 months.
 Gan Katan is more than a play group; our teachers plan intentional learning experiences for each child using Connecticut’s Early Learning and Development Standards.
 Teachers introduce new activities and learning props each week to encourage constant development and learning.
 Each activity is carefully constructed to develop social and emotional, cognitive, physical, language, and creativity skills.
 Our hope is that your child blossoms at Temple Israel, as they learn life-long Jewish values such as kavod (respect), derech eretz (good manners), and kehilah (community) through developmentally appropriate stories, games, songs, and activities.
-Download an application or a brochure to learn more.
+Download a brochure to learn more.

 3-Day Twos: Monday, Wednesday, Friday